rissq/rissq.data/readme.md

 RISSQ example data sets
 =======================

-Datasets to test and illustrate the R Infrastructure for Quality Control (RISSQ), including examples in Standards.
+Datasets to test and illustrate the R Infrastructure for Statistical Standards on Quality (RISSQ), including examples in Standards.